 Atlanta Dream vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

-The Washington Mystics (8-5) and Cheyenne Parker's Atlanta Dream (5-7) meet at St. Elizabeths East Entertainment and Sports Arena on Wednesday, June 28, beginning at 7:00 PM ET.
+The Washington Mystics (9-5) take to the road to meet Allisha Gray and the Atlanta Dream (5-8) at Gateway Center Arena on Friday, June 30.
+Game time is 7:30 PM ET.

-Washington, led by Ariel Atkins with 23 points and two steals, fell short in an 89-88 defeat against New York in their last outing.
-Natasha Cloud added 23 points, six rebounds, 11 assists and two steals.
-Led by Rhyne Howard with 24 points and six rebounds last time out, Atlanta lost 110-80 versus New York.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!